zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-merge.md

 ---
 Title: Bulk Merge | The Fastest Way in Dapper to Upsert Multiple Rows
 MetaDescription: Learn how to perform faster "add or update"/"upsert" in Dapper using the Bulk Merge method, understand why it's essential, and explore some common scenarios.
-LastMod: 2024-10-05
+LastMod: 2025-04-16
 ---

-# Bulk Merge: The Fastest Way in Dapper to Upsert Multiple Rows
+# Bulk Merge /n The Fastest Way in Dapper to Upsert Multiple Rows

 The Dapper Plus `BulkMerge` extension method performs an `Add or Update` operation, more commonly known as an [Upsert](https://en.wikipedia.org/wiki/Merge_(SQL)).
 This method updates existing rows and inserts non-existing rows in your database seamlessly.